spatialos/online-services/docs/content/get-started/quickstart-1.md

 # Quickstart: 1.
 Create a Google Cloud project

+> If you already have a Google Cloud project in which you can run Online Services, you can skip this step.

 Go to the [project creation page](https://console.cloud.google.com/projectcreate) on the Google Cloud console.
 Give your project a name - remember, it can't be changed later!

 There's a field to put in an organisation too.
 It's OK to leave this as `No organization` if you don't need this project to be part of one.